nuuuwan/news_lk3_data/README.md

 President Ranil Wickremesinghe left the island this morning (Feb.08) for Australia on a state visit.

-The Sri Lankan leader has been invited to deliver the keynote address for the 7th Indian Ocean Conference, taking place in Perth from Feb.
+At the invitation of the India Foundation and the Government of Australia, the Sri Lankan leader will deliver the keynote address for the 7th Indian Ocean Conference, taking place in Perth from Feb.
 09-10.

+While attending the Indian Ocean Conference, Wickremesinghe will also explore investment opportunities for Sri Lanka, according to the President’s Media Division (PMD).

 ◼️